-- If you have a history of caffeine sensitivity or heart problems (more about this below), consult with your doctor first.
+- If you have a history of caffeine sensitivity or heart problems, consult with your doctor first.

 How much green coffee bean should you take?
 This depends on a number of factors, like your current condition, caffeine tolerance and body weight.
 Many brands recommend taking an amount in the ballpark of 800 milligrams twice daily (30 minutes before meals) to start.

 At this time there is no standard “optimal dosage” for green coffee bean extract.
 Studies have found that people experience benefits when taking low doses around 200–400 milligrams but may experience even stronger effects when increasing dosage up to 800–3,000 milligrams.

 Ultimately, the dosage depends on the concentration of chlorogenic acid in your supplement.
 The higher the concentration of chlorogenic acid, the less you need to take.

 Recommended intakes range between: